Hollywood Stars: Observations About Ben Affleck, Sandra Bullock, Emma Thompson and More

-Our society is obsessed with movie actors and Hollywood celebrities.
+Many people obsess over movie actors and Hollywood celebrities.
 They fill the pages of our newspapers.
-They're involved in politics.
+They participate in politics.
 They're frequently the subject of pointless news stories.
 The obsession with movie stars seems to know no ends.
 However, it's one thing to observe movie stars and another to come into regular contact with them.
-I was lucky enough to have such contact with many movie stars and these are some of my observations about those experiences.
+I was lucky enough to have such contact with many movie stars.
+These are some of my observations about those experiences.

-This is going to be something of a rambling recounting of the various stars I've met over the course of a twenty year career in film criticism and the things I've observed.
-Those who read about celebrities and find them interesting may find certain revelations here because when the exceptional becomes mundane, the observer sees different things.
+This is going to be something of a rambling account.
+It covers the various stars I've met over the course of a twenty year career and the things I've observed.
+Those who read about celebrities and find them interesting may find certain revelations here.
+That's because when the exceptional becomes mundane, the observer sees different things.

-When I first began interviewing actors and directors, I was as wide-eyed as anyone, but when I realized that not all of these people were as smart or as slick or as interesting or as beautiful as they seemed on the movie screen, I started to see them more as people, even though that can be hard.
+When I first began interviewing actors and directors, I was as wide-eyed as anyone.
+However, I realized that not all of these people were as smart or as slick or as interesting or as beautiful as they seemed on the movie screen.
+It was then that I started to see them more as people, even though that can be hard.

 One thing to realize about movie stars is that they're almost always "on", much like a salesman.
 They're always selling something.
 They're either selling their movie or they're selling themselves, so it makes it hard to distinguish genuine moments from prepared ones.
 Furthermore, because they're actors, they can often seem natural when they're just acting.
 Even though I'm going to offer up what I think are original observations, the keen reader should always keep in mind that most actors are far better at creating an illusion than I am at seeing through it.